 Executive Share Option Program.
 We established the Executive Share Option Program in 1997 to provide executives with an opportunity to defer a portion of their compensation in the form of options to purchase shares of mutual funds invested in companies other than Winnebago Industries.
 Due to the enactment in 2004 of Section 409A of the IRC, which provided new tax rules for deferred compensation plans, the Executive Share Option Program was frozen effective December 31, 2004.
-Accordingly, there have been and will be no new deferrals or contributions to the Executive Share Option Program after that date and no new participants may enter the plan.
-Only Mr. Potts, Mr. O'Leary and Mr. Gossett have accounts in the Executive Share Option Program.
-We maintain the account balances as part of the executives' past compensation to be paid in the future in accordance with the terms of the plan, but these accounts are not considered a currently active part of the total compensation package of any NEO participating in the plan.
+Accordingly, there have been and will be no new deferrals or contributions to the Executive Share Option Program.
+We maintain the account balances as part of the executive's past compensation to be paid in the future in accordance with the terms of the plan, but these accounts are not considered a currently active part of the total compensation package of any NEO participating in the plan.